crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/README.md

 ### Penetration testing technologies: Core tools and their roles

 Penetration testing relies on a suite of specialized tools to identify vulnerabilities, exploit weaknesses, and validate security postures.
-Among these, **Nmap**, **OpenVAS**, **tcpdump**, **Metasploit**, and **Burp Suite** serve as foundational technologies, each addressing distinct phases of a penetration test—from reconnaissance to exploitation and post-exploitation.
+Among these, **Nmap**, **OpenVAS**, **tcpdump**, **Metasploit**, and **Burp Suite/OWASP ZAP** serve as foundational technologies, each addressing distinct phases of the penetration test—from reconnaissance to exploitation and post-exploitation.

 **Nmap: Network Reconnaissance and Enumeration**